 created by William Henry Powell (1823–1879) in 1853

 (Source: Architect of the Capitol)

-In this painting, a member of de Soto's entourage is wearing the cross of Saint James on his back and tips his hat off to a flag bearing a double-headed phoenix.
-Notice also the Moor.
+In this painting, a member of de Soto's entourage (in the bottom left) is wearing the cross of Saint James on his back and tips his hat off to a flag bearing a double-headed phoenix.
+Notice also the Moor on the right.

 The Quaternion Eagle, hand-coloured woodcut (c.
 1510) by Hans Burgkmair